 Spurious correlations primarily manifest in two aspects.
 The first is intra-modal bias.
-For example, in the textual modality, certain words may appear frequently and dominate the training data, causing models to overly rely on these high-frequency lexical features while ignoring richer contextual semantic information \cite{yang2024towards}.
+For example, in the textual modality, certain words may appear frequently and dominate the training data, causing models to overly rely on these high-frequency lexical features while ignoring richer contextual semantic information \cite{MCIS2024}.
 The second is inter-modal bias.
 In the audio and visual modalities, specific colors or lighting conditions in the video background may coincidentally be associated with certain sentiment labels; meanwhile, background music features in the audio may be mistakenly interpreted as the speaker’s emotional expressions.
 These factors can simultaneously affect representations in multiple modalities, thereby hindering the model’s ability to accurately capture genuine emotional cues.
-Figure \ref{fig:1} illustrates a typical case: ITHP \cite{xiao2024neuro}, a model based on the information bottleneck principle and designed to maximize mutual information between modalities, is adversely affected by spurious correlations when fusing audio and visual modalities, leading to biased sentiment predictions.
+Fig. \ref{fig:intro} illustrates a typical case: ITHP \cite{ITHP2024}, a model based on the information bottleneck principle and designed to maximize mutual information between modalities, is adversely affected by spurious correlations when fusing audio and visual modalities, leading to biased sentiment predictions.
 In contrast, relying on textual information alone results in more accurate sentiment judgments.

-Unlike traditional machine learning models that rely on statistical correlations in observational data, human decision-making fundamentally follows a causal inference mechanism.
-For example, when medical institutions study the relationship between smoking and lung cancer, a traditional model might conclude that “smokers have a higher incidence of lung cancer” based purely on correlation.
-However, such a model cannot determine whether this reflects a true causal effect or a spurious association caused by confounders like age or occupational exposure.
-In contrast, human researchers typically use stratification or adjustment to control key confounders and identify backdoor paths (e.g., smoking $\leftarrow$ occupation $\rightarrow$ lung cancer).
-This enables uncovering true causal relationships even from biased observations.
+Unlike traditional machine learning models that rely on statistical correlations from observational data, human decision-making fundamentally follows a causal inference mechanism.
+For example, when medical institutions study the relationship between smoking and lung cancer, a traditional model may conclude that “smokers have a higher incidence of lung cancer” based purely on correlation.
+However, such a model cannot determine whether this reflects a true causal effect or a spurious association caused by confounders such as age or occupational exposure.
+In contrast, human researchers typically use stratification or adjustment to control key confounders and identify potential backdoor paths (e.g., smoking $\leftarrow$ occupation $\rightarrow$ lung cancer).
+This allows researchers to uncover true causal relationships even from biased observations.
 Similarly, in multimodal learning, intervention mechanisms based on structured causal models should be established to block spurious association paths.